kaustubhharapanahalli/browser-extensions/text-to-speech-reader/chrome-extension/README.md

 # Text to Speech Reader - Chrome Extension

-A Chrome extension that allows you to select text on any webpage and have it read aloud using text-to-speech technology.
+A Chrome extension that allows you to select text on any webpage and have it read aloud using text-to-speech technology with a modern sidebar interface.

 ## Features

 - **Text Selection**: Select any text on a webpage and have it read aloud
+- **Sidebar Interface**: Modern, persistent sidebar for easy access and control
+- **Multiple TTS Providers**:
+  - Chrome TTS (Standard)
+  - Gemini AI TTS (Realistic)
-- **Voice Control**: Choose from available system voices
+- **Voice Control**: Choose from available system voices or Gemini AI voices
 - **Speed & Pitch Control**: Adjust reading speed and pitch
+- **Audio Player Controls**: Play, pause, stop, and replay functionality
 - **Multiple Access Methods**:
-  - Popup interface
+  - Sidebar interface (click extension icon)
-  - Floating button (appears when text is selected)
-  - Keyboard shortcut (Ctrl+Shift+R or Cmd+Shift+R)
   - Right-click context menu
+  - Keyboard shortcuts
 - **Settings Persistence**: Your voice, speed, and pitch preferences are saved
+- **Offscreen Audio Playback**: Reliable audio playback using offscreen documents

 ## Installation